elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "_to", abort with "I need the word 'to' after the word 'equal', not '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "to", abort with "I need the word 'to' after the word 'equal', not '_" then the rider's token then "'._" and the rider; exit.`

 `Move the rider (compiler rules).`